w3c/wot/liaisons/opcf/collaboration-options.md

 Cons
 * no testing / conformance testing provided

+# Develop W3C Note, transformed later to W3C REC
+A previos developed W3C Note about OPC UA Binding can be used or transformed to a REC.
+OPC UA experts can be involved for getting feedback.

+Pro
+*  includes testing

+Cons
+* still no conformance testing provided
+* requires more time

-# As W3C REC
+# As W3C REC only
 W3C members setup an OPC UA Binding document as W3C Recommendation.
-OPC UA experts can be involved for getting feedback.
+OPC UA experts can be involved for getting feedback in that work.

 Pro
 *  includes testing